Documentation Docs

 sumInArray

-Definition: sumInArray(questionName: expression, dataFieldName: string): number
+Definition: sumInArray(questionName: expression, dataFieldName: string, filter?: expression): number

 View Source Code